CAPE FEAR TALENT SURVEY REVEAL

-The Wilmington Chamber of Commerce and Cape Fear Collective have partnered with RTI International, an independent non-profit research institute, to launch a regional analysis of the workforce and employment challenges in the six-county region that makes up Southeastern North Carolina.
-Business leaders responsible for growth and hiring decisions in Bladen, Brunswick, Columbus, New Hanover, Onslow, and Pender counties are encouraged to participate.
-The goal is to analyze a minimum of 500 responses from businesses of all sizes and across all industries in our area.
+The Wilmington Chamber of Commerce and Cape Fear Collective partnered with RTI International, an independent non-profit research institute, to launch a regional analysis of the workforce and employment challenges in the Cape Fear region, a six-county region that makes up Southeastern North Carolina.
+Approximately 500 employers across multiple industries responded to the survey.

-- Understanding both short and long-term hiring needs
+- Understand both short and long-term hiring needs

-- Informing training and education providers of the current workforce needs
+- Inform training and education providers of the needs of the current workforce

-- Creating an efficient structure for ongoing industry feedback
+- Create an efficient structure for ongoing industry feedback

-This data will be critical in supporting our community and economy bounce back in the aftermath of COVID-19, ensuring a collaborative, equitable, and streamlined series of initiatives that will have a lasting impact on our region.
+This data will be critical in supporting our community’s economic bounce back in the aftermath of COVID-19, ensuring a collaborative, equitable, and streamlined series of initiatives that will have a lasting impact on our region.

 MyFutureNC Partnership and ‘Cradle to Career’ Data Collection

-In partnership with the North Carolina MyFutureNC Initiative and the New Hanover County School District, Cape Fear Collective is supporting efforts to promote data collection and sharing through the a statewide ‘cradle to career’ dashboard.
-We will continue to collaborate through the MyFutureNC Initiative as the Collective begins to move our region’s workforce development and attainment collective impact initiative forward.
+In partnership with the MyFutureNC Initiative and the New Hanover County School District, Cape Fear Collective is supporting efforts to promote data collection and sharing through the a statewide ‘cradle to career’ dashboard.
+We will continue to collaborate through the MyFutureNC Initiative as Cape Fear Collective begins to move our region’s workforce development and attainment collective impact initiative forward.